FraPochetti/visual-llms/README.md

 - Webhook saves to gallery automatically when done
 - Check gallery to see completed videos!

+**What is ngrok?**
+Ngrok creates a **secure tunnel** from a public HTTPS URL to your localhost.
+When you run `ngrok http 3000`, it gives you something like `https://abc123.ngrok-free.app` that forwards to your `localhost:3000`.
+This allows Replicate to send webhooks to your local development machine.

 **Setup for Development:**
+1. Sign up at https://dashboard.ngrok.com/signup (free)
+2. Get your authtoken from https://dashboard.ngrok.com/get-started/your-authtoken
+3. Configure: `ngrok config add-authtoken YOUR_TOKEN`
-1. Install ngrok: `npm install -g ngrok`
+4. Install: `npm install -g ngrok`
-2. Start ngrok: `ngrok http 3000`
+5. Start ngrok in a **separate terminal**: `ngrok http 3000`
-3. Copy the HTTPS URL: `https://abc123.ngrok.io`
+6. Copy the HTTPS URL shown (e.g., `https://abc123.ngrok-free.app`)
-4. Add to `.env`: `WEBHOOK_BASE_URL=https://abc123.ngrok.io`
+7. Add to `.env`: `WEBHOOK_BASE_URL=https://abc123.ngrok-free.app`
-5. Restart server
+8. Restart your dev server: `npm run dev`

+**Important:** Keep both terminals running - one for your app, one for ngrok!

 **Setup for Production:**
 - Just set `WEBHOOK_BASE_URL=https://yourdomain.com`
-- No ngrok needed
+- No ngrok needed (your domain is already public)

 **Benefits:**
 - ✅ Videos complete even if you leave